 Recommendation for New Websites:

-- Be active.
+Be active.
 Manually submit the website to Google in Webmaster Tools (see links below).

-- Become organized.
+Become organized.
 Creating a sitemap and robots txt files.
 Creating these simple files helps Google in finding deeper pages on the site.

-- Get Found.
+Get Found.
 Create “backlinks” by submitting the website URL across different industry-specific and social media portals.
 This assist in getting the website getting discovered and crawled faster.

-- Know the audience.
+Know the audience.
 To measure visitor data, we recommend installing Google Analytics.
-This is a must to track bounce-rate, exit pages, demographics, and website traffic information important for measuring and evaluating website goals.
+This is a must to track bounce rate, exit pages, demographics, and website traffic information important for measuring and evaluating website goals.

-- Be active.
+Be active.
 There’s a reason why the profession of SEO Specialist and Digital Media Marketing Expert exists within companies: managing and maintaining a website is a full-time job.
-Keeping a website updated and fresh with changing keywords and adjustments are required to keep it relevant.
+Keeping a website updated and fresh with changing keywords and adjustments is required to keep it relevant.
 Blogging or adding daily/weekly changes is a great way to keep content fresh.